 Indoor dance floor

-On site photographer
+Professional photographer

 Dining

 Dining in the Area

 The West End is a foodie’s paradise, and the Landon Hotel is in the center of it all.
 With options for traditional English, Italian, Indian, American, Chinese, and French cuisines, all within two blocks of the hotel, and a variety of tasty culinary delights from many other countries, within a half-mile radius, the only trouble you’ll have is choosing!
 Most restaurants serve food until 11:00 pm, allowing after-theatre dining, and many are open as late as 2 am, for hors d'oeuvres, desserts, and cocktails.
 In the West End, you’ll never be hungry for long.